Robinhood is the pioneer of commission-free stock trading. DIY investors who want hassle-free trades love the app.

 For various reasons, different firms get different order flow prices from wholesalers.
 Although Schwab, E*Trade and TD Ameritrade receive $1 million in fees from order flow executed, Robinhood receive more than 10 times that.

-A report from Logan Kane in September 2018 outlines that Robinhood receive around $260 per $1 million in order flow they sell.
+Logan Kane wrote a report in which he outlines that Robinhood receive around $260 per $1 million in order flow they sell.
 To put this into context, other discount brokers like TD Ameritrade and E*Trade both make around $22 per million sold.

 How do they manage this?